 If you go it alone anyway: Be ruthlessly organized, track expenses meticulously, and keep bullet-proof records.
 Be sure to know the difference between employees and independent contractors — and remember that you're likely on the hook for quarterly estimated tax payments.

-Why you need a pro: Buying a home means eligibility for two potentially big deductions: mortgage interest and property taxes.
+Why you need a pro: Buying a home means eligibility for two potential deductions: mortgage interest and property taxes.
 Certain closing-related expenses such as points paid on a loan may be deductible too, and there are other, less common tax breaks.
-Moving expenses can also be deducted (but this is the last year).
-A pro can make sure no tax breaks are missed.
+A pro can make sure no tax breaks are missed and also help determine if pursuing the homeowner deductions are worthwhile in light of the higher standard deduction that starts this year.

 If you go it alone anyway: You'll have to itemize deductions, so set aside enough time to fill out the more complex 1040 and Schedule A, particularly if you've never used those forms before.
 This also means itemizing other potential deductions, such as charitable giving, which may not have been on your radar when claiming a standard deduction.